Board of Directors

 - Oliver Wendell Holmes

-jen Holguin - Board Member
+jen Holguin - secretary

 Jen directs fellowship and study abroad programs and serves as a career and academic advisor at the Middlebury Institute of International Studies at Monterey (MIIS).
 She also is an active parent volunteer at the International School of Monterey.
 Jen is passionate about inspiring a love of learning, growing and exploring throughout one's lifetime.
 An avid traveler, she's worked, studied or wandered through dozens of countries, including Sierra Leone, Cuba, Switzerland and Jordan.
 She spends her evenings and weekends hiking and biking around this beautiful Peninsula, creating art with her daughter, reading for book club, doing yoga and holding rocking family dance parties.

 Reason for joining board: As a child, I pored over the Lyceum catalogs.
 I thought that the Lyceum had the most wonderfully exotic classes, like Egyptian culture and foreign languages.
 At the time, these classes were offered right on public school campuses through state education funding.
 Now as a mother of a school-aged girl, I am sad to see that “enrichment programs” are widely gone from the schools, the funds having been diverted to other budgets.
 After all these decades the Lyceum continues to inspire children’s minds and imaginations, and a life-long love of learning.